Pierre Ayot: Legacy

 Prix Pierre-Ayot, created in Ayot's memory by the City of Montreal and the Contemporary Art Galleries Association (AGAC) is awarded each year to an emerging artist.
 The Graff Prize is awarded by Graff annually to a mid-career artist practicing in the fields of engraving or printmaking.

 The Pierre Ayot collection (P905) is in the Montreal archives of the Library and National Archives of Quebec (BAnQ).
+In 2024, his work was included in The Pop of Life! at the Montreal Museum of Fine Arts.

 Atelier Graff

 Atelier Graff is today a contemporary art centre with an active membership.
-In 2015, it joined with the Société d’habitation et de développement de Montréal (SHDM) to offer professional artists and crafts workers customized work premises.
+In 2015, it joined with the Société d'habitation et de développement de Montréal (SHDM) to offer professional artists and crafts workers customized work premises.